eknathyadav/met-office-climate/README.md

     ```
     python manage.py runserver
     ```
-5. Copy http://127.0.0.1:8000/ and paste it on your browser.

-6. Use the API Endpoints By referring to API Reference.
+5. Use the API Endpoints By referring to API Reference.

 ## Screenshots
 ![regions-list](https://user-images.githubusercontent.com/48616375/176000583-729fbfb5-a801-4a49-94cb-de87116b1895.PNG)